-Common genetic alteration found in head and neck cancers may not be key to effective treatmentJanuary 29th, 2013 in Cancer /
+Common genetic alteration found in head and neck cancers may not be key to effective treatmentJanuary 29, 2013 in Medicine & Health / Cancer

 Although a large majority of head and neck cancers have a deregulation of the PI3K/AKT/mTOR pathway, data recently published in Cancer Research, a journal of the American Association for Cancer Research, indicated that deregulation of this pathway does not necessarily signify that the tumor is dependent on it for survival and progression.